aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvsapp-ingenic-t31/README.md

-This sample demonstrates how to port Amazon Kinesis Video Streams Producer to Ingenic T31 evaluation board.
+This sample demonstrates how to port Amazon Kinesis Video Streams Producer to the Ingenic T31 evaluation board.

 # Prerequisite

 These are prerequisites:

-*   Ingenic T31 SDK ISVP-T31-1.1.3-20210223: This sample "DOES NOT" inlcude T31 SDK.
-To able to build and run this sample, you need to have a T31 SDK.
+*   Ingenic T31 SDK ISVP-T31-1.1.3-20210223: This sample "DOES NOT" include T31 SDK.
+To build and run this sample, you need to have a T31 SDK.
 *   Ingenic T31 EVB
 *   Ethernet cable and network connectivity

 ## Device setup

-Please follow "T31 SNIPE_user_guide.pdf" in the SDK to setup device and network.
+Please follow "T31 SNIPE_user_guide.pdf" in the SDK to setup the device and network.
 You can put following settings in `/system/init/app_init.sh` if you want.

 ### Setup DNS server

-Use the following command to setup DNS server.
-IP "8.8.8.8" is DNS server hosted by google.
+Use the following command to setup the DNS server.
+IP "8.8.8.8" is a DNS server hosted by google.
 You can choose your desired DNS server.

     echo 'nameserver 8.8.8.8' > /etc/resolv.conf